thanhgiangleo/android_uber_firebase/README.md

-# android_uber_firebase
-Android Project of cloning Uber
+# Android Project of cloning Uber
+## Development timeline
-User auth v1 : Cannot signup
+### User authentication :
+* v1.1 : Full of functions in loginning and signing up